Scots households would be £10,000 better off with independence, paper claims

 Scottish households would be more than £10,000 better off per year if the country was independent, a Government paper has suggested.

-If the same analysis was applied to an independent Scotland, the paper argued, Scottish households would be £10,200 better off.
+If the same analysis was applied to an independent Scotland, the paper argues, Scottish households would be £10,200 better off.

 But the paper adds: “That does not mean Scottish households would instantly be more than £10,000 richer each year if Scotland was a nation state, or even that we would be as successful just by being independent.